-As the co-authors of the fourth edition of Criminal Procedure in North Carolina, Charlotte criminal attorneys Samuel Randall and Ryan Stump are well aware that North Carolina fiercely pursues criminal charges.
+As the co-authors of the fourth edition of Criminal Procedure in North Carolina, Charlotte criminal attorneys Samuel Randall and Ryan Stump are well aware that Mecklenburg County fiercely pursues criminal charges.
 The police will try to gather as much evidence against you as possible, and the prosecutors will usually present you and their findings in a negative light.
 If you are facing criminal charges in Charlotte or any of its surrounding areas, you need a highly-skilled and aggressive criminal defense lawyer to refute the claims, point out the flaws in the so-called evidence, and advocate on your behalf.

 Illegal Search and Seizure